-Program Standardization and Funding Alternatives Subcommittee

-Members: The Honorable Geno Salomone (Chair), Dawn Monk, Gary Secor
+Program Standardization and Funding Alternatives Subcommittee Members: Ms. Alma Valenzuela (Chair), Dawn Monk

 Created in 2007, this subcommittee continued to review program standardization funding alternatives for drug treatment courts in Michigan.
 At the July 26, 2016 SDTCAC meeting, the subcommittee accepted the additional responsibility of reviewing efforts to develop program standardization and best practices among specialty courts.
+The subcommittee continued to provide input and closely monitor issues in 2021 but did not identify any specific areas that require change or improvement at this time.